- This event has passed.

 What you need to do:

-- REGISTER your centre with us
+- Stay Tuned for dates in 2020 and then register your centre with us

 - Open up your leisure centre for the week and focus on including people with disabilities into your facilities and activities

 - Partner with your Local Sports Partnership (LSP) or Sports Inclusion Disability Officer (SIDO) in planning the activities for the week

 - Promote the day locally via local press, social media and leisure centre website (Promotional Material will be provided)

 Whats you Excuse Fitness is a Private gym studio that offer Personal Training and Group Training.
 Our aim is to offer a unique gym experience not found anywhere else by giving people with all levels off disabilities the opportunity to train with gym equipment like Wheelchair treadmills, TRX, Battle ropes, Olympic barbells in a studio that is fully Wheelchair accessible.
 We offer NO EXCUSE not to be able to train like everyone else!!